-In April 2015, we filed a new universal shelf registration statement with the Securities and Exchange Commission, or SEC, that became effective upon filing, in order to replace an existing shelf registration statement that was set to expire.
-As with the expiring shelf registration statement, the new universal shelf registration statement also allows us to issue an unlimited amount of common units and debt securities.
+In April 2015, we filed a new shelf registration statement with the Securities and Exchange Commission, or SEC, that became effective upon filing, in order to replace an existing shelf registration statement that was set to expire.
+As with the prior shelf registration statement, the new shelf registration statement also allows us to issue an unlimited amount of common units and debt securities.
 We have issued no common units or debt securities under this registration statement.
-During the three months ended March 31, 2015, we received net proceeds of \$31 million from the issuance of our common units to the public under our 2014 equity distribution agreement.
-As of March 31, 2015, the unused capacity under the Amended and Restated Credit Agreement was \$1,249 million, of which \$1,205 million was available for general working capital purposes, providing liquidity to continue to execute on our growth plans.
-In the first quarter of 2015, our credit rating was lowered below investment grade.
-As a result of this ratings action, interest rates under the Amended and Restated Credit Agreement increased and we no longer have the ability to utilize our Commercial Paper Program.
+During the nine months ended September 30, 2015, we received net proceeds of \$31 million from the issuance of our common units to the public in at-the-market transactions under our 2014 equity distribution agreement.
+As of September 30, 2015, the unused capacity under the Amended and Restated Credit Agreement was \$1,133 million, all of which was available for general working capital purposes, providing liquidity to continue to execute on our growth plans.

-We announced a quarterly distribution of \$0.78 per unit for the first quarter of 2015, resulting in an approximately 4.7% increase in our quarterly distribution rate over the rate declared for the first quarter of 2014.
+We announced a quarterly distribution of \$0.78 per unit for the third quarter of 2015, resulting in an approximately 1.3% increase in our quarterly distribution rate over the rate declared for the third quarter of 2014.
 This distribution remains unchanged from the previous quarter and reflects the current industry environment and the partnership's approach to sustainable ongoing distributions.